Current Threats to the Flathead

 Strong Public Support for Permanent Protection

-Polling repeatedly shows that a majority of British Columbians—including East Kootenay residents--want to protect the Flathead River Valley permanently as a national park.
+Polling repeatedly shows that a majority of British Columbians—including East Kootenay residents—want to protect the Flathead River Valley permanently as a national park.
 A November 2009 poll showed that a majority of East Kootenay residents want to protect the Flathead River Valley as a national park.
 Almost 80 per cent of people polled believe there should be wildlife sanctuaries in southern B.C.
-Another poll of British Columbians in April 2011 found that 75 percent supported permanent protection of the Flathead as a National Park.

 Conservation Photographers Help the Flathead